Building your first Decentralized Application

 in the file.

-Step 3: Send Messages
+Step 3: Fetch Messages

-file in your project and add the following code:
+Create a file in your project and add the following code:

 - JavaScript